+'''

 typedef struct XtransConnInfo XtransConnInfo;

 '''

+'''

 struct XtransConnInfo {

 struct Xtransport

 transptr;

+char

-char priv;
+priv;

 int

 flags;

 int

 fd;

+int

 family;

-int

-addr:

 char

-addrlen:
+addr;

 int

+addrlen;

 char

 peeraddr;

+peeraddrlen;

 int

-peeraddrlen;

 };

 '''

-5. Exposed Transport Independent API
+Chapter 5.
+Exposed Transport Independent API

 This API is included in each library and server that uses it.
 The API may be used by the library, but it is not added to the public API for that library.
 This interface is simply an implementation facilitator.
 This API contains a low level set of core primitives, and a few utility functions that are built on top of the primitives.
 The utility functions exist to provide a more familiar interface that can be used to port existing code.